Linux-Lite-Wiki/Init-Linux-Lite-wiki/development-tools.md

-## Development & Power Tools

-Certainly.
-Here's the detailed content for **Section 14: Development & Power Tools** of the Linux Lite Wiki:

----

 ## 14. Development & Power Tools

 Linux Lite is not just for general users—it also provides a capable environment for developers and power users.
 With support for modern programming languages, source control, advanced text editors, and virtualization platforms, Linux Lite can be used for professional software development, system scripting, and testing virtual machines.